 Completely comfortable in his surroundings, Brenton Thwaites proves his full versatility in this role alone.
 Helped immensely by the overbearing nature of Laurence Fishburne, who is no stranger to science fiction, Thwaites commits fully to the emotions of the role and the picture of him screaming is proof enough of the levels he is willing to go.
-Fishburne provides the much needed star power to guide the film along and rides the line perfectly between caring HAZMAT suit wearing scientist and potential villain.
+Fishburne provides the much-needed star power to guide the film along and rides the line perfectly between caring HAZMAT suit-wearing scientist and potential villain.
 Another standout performance comes from Olivia Cooke, who has also seen her star rise this year.
 Cooke may not have much of a performance as she remains in a coma through most of the facility scenes, but offering up enough emotion in the opening sequences as well as the flashbacks provides the audience with something to hold on to.
-In its conclusion, “The Signal” delivers in true science fiction form and even though the reveal does not quite going for the turn less traveled, the visual styles and dark toned themes really make this a memorable science fiction jaunt.
+In its conclusion, “The Signal” delivers in true science fiction form and even though the reveal does not quite go for the turn less traveled, the visual styles and dark-toned themes make this a memorable science fiction jaunt.